One of the skills that's being tested during a case interview is something I call data sufficiency.

 These are all variations of the same thing.

 Given a set of data, will you determine the correct, logical, and factually supported conclusion every time?

-So just for kicks, I thought I'd give you an actual data sufficiency type question that a McKinsey Partner in the Los Angeles office asked me when I interviewed there for my final round several years ago.
+Below is an actual data sufficiency type question that a McKinsey Partner in the Los Angeles office asked me when I interviewed there for my final round.

 Volvo recently ran an advertisement that said:

 Volvo - The Safest Car in the United States*